lennard0711/vfio/README.md

 options kvm ignore_msrs=1
 ```
 #### CPU pinning
-This currently enables CPU pinning but it doesn't stop processes from the host machine to use these cores.
+This pins specific CPUs to my VM, but it won't hinder other processes to use them.

 `/etc/libvirt/qemu/win10.xml`
 ```xml